tswanepoel/crongadgetry/README.md

 This demonstration also includes a CronTimer that raises events for occurrences.
 Additionally, the timer may be created with a System.TimeSpan specified to offset the raising of these events.
 This is useful when handlers require time to prepare.
 For example, when specifying TimeSpan.FromSeconds(-1d) as the offset, events will all be raised 1 second early, allowing handlers to connect to a database, read configuration data or perform logging.
 Within this event handler, a call to the CronTimerEventArgs.Wait blocks the calling thread until the offset elapses to resume execution at the actual time intended for that occurrence.

 ### Performance
-These results were determined by timing how long it takes, in seconds, to work out a number of System.DateTimeOffset values.
+Results were determined by timing how long it takes, in seconds, to work out a number of System.DateTimeOffset values.

 Expression: * * * * * ? (every second)